 What’s so special about our raw milk?

-We are in our 3rd year offering raw milk through our herdshare program.
-(We believe this is the best option for families and the farmers, as it helps maintain healthy animals so they can produce healthy food.)
-It’s also a way families have access to a steadier supply on a weekly basis.
-We commit to our farm families 24/7, 365 days a year and a mutual commitment is valuable to keep doing what we do.
-When we have openings, our herdshare seeks out families who share the same values of commitment.
+We are in our 4th year offering raw milk through our raw milk herd-share program.
+(We believe a herd-share is the best option for families and the farmers, as it not only helps maintain healthy animals so they can produce healthy food, but it’s also a way families have access to a steadier supply on a weekly basis.
+We commit to our farm families 24/7, 365 days a year, and a mutual commitment from future herd-share members is valuable to keep doing what we do.
+When we have openings, our herd-share seeks out families who share the same values of commitment.

 - ALL of our sweet gals are A2A2 pure-bred AJCA registered Jerseys (and we’ve got the papers to prove each one).
 We even know their long lineage and who their great-grandparents where etc..!
 Several of our ladies’ lineage originated from faraway lands.